Angelina Jolie May Never Recover From Brad Pitt Divorce, Claims Source

 “People close to [Angelina Jolie] have accused Brad of being abusive, having a drinking problem, having anger issues, without offering any proof,” the insider claimed.
 “She’s been willing to make Brad look like a villain.
 But Brad has been completely focused on his children and volunteered to do anything and everything to get them.”

-The insider went on to suggest that Angelina Jolie had been playing games with Brad Pitt by canceling visits and making it hard for him to see his kids, but after Jolie reportedly “lost in the court of public opinion,” she was having to hand over the kids and put an end to her rumored campaign against Pitt.
+The insider went on to suggest that Angelina Jolie had been playing games with Brad Pitt by canceling visits and making it hard for him to see his kids, but after Jolie reportedly “lost in the court of public opinion,” she had to hand over the kids and put an end to her rumored campaign against Pitt.

-Angelina Jolie has kept a low profile since splitting from Pitt last year, but he has been working on films and attending events for months and during the Golden Globe Awards last month, he received a rapturous applause from his peers.
+Angelina Jolie has kept a low profile since splitting from Pitt last year, but he has been working on films and attending events for months, and during the Golden Globes last month, he received a rapturous applause from his peers.

 [Featured Image by Andrew Toth/Getty Images]